Back to Guides

 1

 Select any rendered image on the canvas to begin — you can also upload an image from elsewhere.
-When you select an image, the contextual toolbar appears.
-Click **Edit Material** from the toolbar to open the Material settings panel.
+When the image is selected, the contextual toolbar appears.
+Choose **Swap Material** from the toolbar to open the panel, then click **Select an area** to start defining the surface you want to change.

 2